Men's rights movement: Split from men's liberation movement

 The modern men's rights movement emerged from the men's liberation movement, which appeared in the first half of the 1970s when scholars began to study feminist ideas and politics.
 These scholars acknowledged men's institutionalized power while critically examining the consequences of hegemonic masculinity, believing that both men and women suffered in a patriarchal society.
 The men's liberation movement was led by psychologists who argued that femininity and masculinity were socially formed behaviors and not the result of genes.
-They tried to balance the two ideas that men were responsible for oppressing women, but also being oppressed themselves by strict gender roles.In the mid-1970s, this movement began to focus on the oppression of men and less on the effects of sexism on women.
+They tried to balance the two ideas that men were responsible for oppressing women, but also being oppressed themselves by strict gender roles.

+In the mid-1970s, this movement began to focus on the oppression of men and less on the effects of sexism on women.
 In the late 1970s, the movement split into two separate strands with opposing views: the pro-feminist men's movement and the anti-feminist men's rights movement, which sees men as an oppressed group.In the 1980s, the men's rights movement focused only on the ways that sex roles discriminated against males rather than the oppression it inflicted on both genders.
 Author Herb Goldberg claimed that the U.S. was a "matriarchal society" because women have the power to transgress gender roles and assume masculine and feminine roles, while males are still constrained to the purely masculine role.
 Reneé Blank and Sandra Slipp in 1994 compiled the testimonies of men who believed they were discriminated against based on their sex and race.
-This occurred in a time where women were entering the work force and obtaining managerial positions.A major concern of the men's rights movement has been the issue of fathers' rights.
-In the 1980s and 1990s, men's rights activists opposed societal changes sought by feminists and defended the patriarchal gender order in the family, schools and the workplace.
+This occurred at a time when women were entering the workforce and obtaining managerial positions.In the 1980s and 1990s, men's rights activists opposed societal changes sought by feminists and defended the patriarchal gender order in the family, schools and the workplace.
 Sociologist Michael Kimmel states that their earlier critiques of gender roles "morphed into a celebration of all things masculine and a near infatuation with the traditional masculine role itself".